a-kuznetsova/qodana-jvm-community-action/README.md

-# Qodana JVM Community Github Action
+# Qodana JVM Community

 **Qodana** is a code quality monitoring platform that allows you to evaluate the integrity of code you own, contract, or purchase.
 It brings into your CI/CD pipelines all the smart features you love in the JetBrains IDEs plus continues adding project-level checks like clone detection and license audit.

-This Github Action is based on JetBrains/qodana-jvm-community docker image.
-It provides static analysis for Java and Kotlin for Server Side projects, and related frameworks and technologies.
+Qodana JVM Community is based on IntelliJ IDEA Community and provides static analysis for Java and Kotlin for Server Side projects.

 **Table of Contents**